Do I actually have knotweed?

 • environmental compliance issues

-This is why pre-construction invasive species surveys are becoming increasingly common across the UK.
+This is why pre-construction invasive species surveys are becoming increasingly common across the UK, it provides commercial decision makers with teh informaiton required to proceed with confidence and factor in knotweed remediation in to planning adn scheduling.

 Can I identify Japanese knotweed myself?